-- 8.1.
+7.1.
 Key to the success of delivering affordable housing is early discussions and agreement of affordable housing provision between the Council as Strategic Housing Authority and developers.
 At these discussions the type and mix of affordable housing in relation to local need can be discussed as can the availability of public subsidy.
 This is set out in more detail below.
-Engagement with the Council at an early stage could also result in sites being included in the Local Authority-prepared SHIP which is currently reviewed and is submitted to the Scottish Government every year.
+Engagement with the Council at an early stage could also result in sites being included in the Local Authority-prepared SHIP, which is reviewed and is submitted to the Scottish Government every year.
 In order to secure public subsidy from the Scottish Government for an affordable housing development, it must be included in the Local Authority approved SHIP.

-- 8.2.
-As is stated in the affordable housing LDP policy, the Council will adopt a sequential approach to the method of delivery of affordable housing as follows:
+- 7.2.
+As is stated in the affordable housing LDP policy, the Council will adopt a sequential approach to the preference for the method of delivery of affordable housing as follows:

-- On-site provision;
+- o On-site provision;

-- Off-site provision;
+- o Off-site provision;

-- o Commuted sum payment
+- o Commuted sum payment.

-9. On-Site Provision
+8. On-Site Provision

-9.1.
-The Council's preferred method for delivery of affordable housing is on-site provision in the form of an appropriate area of serviced land being transferred to the Council or a RSL for development of the required number of completed housing units.
+- 8.1.
+As per policy RES2, the Council's preferred method for delivery of affordable housing is on-site provision, preferably in the form of units being completed by the developer and subsequently transferred to the Council/RSL on a design and build basis.
+Alternatively, on-site provision can comprise an appropriate area of serviced land being transferred to the Council or a RSL for development of the required number of completed housing units.
 The Council will use the findings of the HNDA and any updated needs information to determine the tenure and type of units to be provided in accordance with known demand.
 Affordable housing can be provided to meet a wide range of users including families, single people, older people, people with physical and learning disabilities and young care experienced people.
-Alternatively, units can be completed by the developer and subsequently transferred to the Council/RSL on a design and build basis.
-Such units must also comply with the Scottish Government's grant funding criteria in terms of their design standards.
+Such units must also comply with the Scottish Government's grant funding criteria in terms of their design standards. - 8.2.

-- 9.2.
 Should on-site provision be determined to be the appropriate method for the delivery of affordable housing, agreement with the Council should be reached and the timescales/phasing of the completion of dwellings should be agreed.
-Where land is being transferred, it should be provided fully serviced and free of constraints at an appropriate end-use value or at a lower agreed value.
-In the case of a dispute over land value, the District Valuer or an independent qualified surveyor with good working knowledge of the local area will determine the appropriate price. - 9.3.
+Where land is being transferred, it should be provided fully serviced and free of constraints at an appropriate end-use value or at a lower agreed value in line with Planning Advice Note 2/2010 (paragraph 19).
+In the case of a dispute over land value, the District Valuer or an independent qualified surveyor with good working knowledge of the local area will determine the appropriate price. - 8.3.
 Affordable housing should be fully integrated in design and layout terms with the market housing.
-Design principles are covered later in this section. - 9.4.
+Design principles are covered later in this section. - 8.4.
 Where no public subsidy is available and it has been agreed by all parties that on-site unsubsidised affordable housing will be provided, negotiation between the Council and the developer will take place in order to determine whether units provided will be low cost for sale or shared equity.
 These units may require a burden to be placed on their title to ensure that future sales are made to priority groups at an affordable cost.
 Each site will be considered individually and on its own merits.

-10. Off-Site Provision (Alternative Site)
+9. Off-Site Provision (Alternative Site)